Naked Man Found Running In Road Dies After Allegedly Jumping Into River In North Carolina

 It is unknown if Bryant was a member of the church.

 Spring Lake Fire Department Capt.
-Steven Barker stated that the fire department with Fort Bragg Fire, along with emergency medical services surrounded the Littler River in an effort to locate Bryant.
+Steven Barker stated that the fire department with Fort Bragg Fire, along with emergency medical services, surrounded the Littler River in an effort to locate Bryant.

-When he was located, he was pulled out of the Little River—he was conscious at the time, according to Baker.
+When he was located, he was pulled out of the Little River — he was conscious at the time, according to Baker.
 Before taking him to the county jail, he was first transported by ambulance to Cape Fear Valley Medical Center where he was pronounced dead a short time after his arrival.

 At this time, it is unknown why Bryant was naked and running around on West Manchester Road before jumping into the Little River to supposedly avoid being arrested.
 However, Spring Lake Police believe that Bryant had a mental illness, and hypothermia may have played a role in his death.